 I have 5 years experience with interface design, front-end development, content management systems, and digital museum displays.
 My career is dedicated to making tech approachable and easy to understand — as I expand my design/coding expertise, I write and create resources.

-For more, see: my web projects portfolio, skills overview, . and résumé (PDF)recent guest article on Learn to Code With Me.
+For more, see: my web projects portfolio, skills overview, . résumé (PDF)guest article on Learn to Code With Me, and recent (January 2018) web skills for artists curriculum.

-I currently work at the Museum of Science, Boston.
+I work at the Museum of Science, Boston as the user interface designer for the exhibits software team.
 Earlier — through MIT’s Undergraduate Research Opportunities Program (UROP) — I helped produce installations with visiting artists and faculty.

 Select exhibitions I’ve contributed toward: The Explorers Club (MFA, DeCordova), The Expanded Field (MASS MoCA), The Colby Trophy Room (MoS), The Hall of Human Life (MoS), The Yawkey Gallery on the Charles River (MoS).